cwhitten/inst-capture/architecture.md

 * json5 for parsing json files with some extensions including allowing in-line comments.
 * supertest for testing HTTP
+* lodash.merge for combining lti configuration into a single object

 ## Config files
 * .babelrc: Change the target version of Node to the one used during development